FDA approves non-hormonal medication to treat hot flashes caused by menopause

 Hot flashes can make a woman feel like her face is on fire.
 It can last for several minutes and occur several times a day.
 It can even disrupt a woman’s sleep.
 That’s known as night sweats.

-Dr. Sandra Hurtado, a UT Physicians gynecologist, was involved in the trial of Paroxetine, or Brisdelle, which is a one-a-day, non-hormonal medication that treats hot flashes.
-It was approved by the FDA in May.
+Hope is on the horizon thanks to a new drug called VEOZAH approved by the FDA in May.

-“Many women are not able to take hormones to treat their hot flashes, and now we have a medication that is a neurokinin receptor antagonist that will block the hot flashes, and it’s not hormonal," she said.
+“Many women are not able to take hormones to treat their hot flashes, and now we have a medication that is a neurokinin receptor antagonist that will block the hot flashes, and it’s not hormonal," said Dr. Sandra Hurtado, a gynecologist at UT Physicians.

-Dr. Hurtado said once you're on the medication for a week, you start to notice a decrease in hot flashes.
+She said this new drug is now available as an alternative to help treat hot flashes in patients who can’t take hormone-based therapies.

 This is welcomed news for many women like Lee.